drnsmith/drnsmith.github.io/content/projects/Project3/Project3.md

 Multidimensional data analysis is a core feature of any data warehouse, allowing businesses to understand their operations at a deeper level.
 By using **ROLLUP** and **CUBE** operations, we were able to derive valuable insights from our data warehouse for 'OfficeProducts'.
 These tools enabled us to perform complex aggregations and answer critical questions about sales, product performance, and promotional impacts.

-# PART 5.
+# Part 5.
 Sales Channels Performance and Promotions: Lessons Learned

 Sales channel performance and promotional effectiveness are key aspects that drive business success.
 For 'OfficeProducts', understanding which channels contributed the most to overall sales and evaluating how promotions influenced sales trends were crucial.
 I'll next walk you through how we analysed sales performance across various channels and promotions using the data warehouse, and the insights we gained from these analyses.